kapilkumaria/cv-challenge-02/README.md

-## Automate Deployment with Terraform and Ansible - Full Stack Application with Monitoring and Logging
+# 💡 Week 2: Automate Deployment with Terraform and Ansible - Full Stack Application with Monitoring and Logging

 This project focuses on automating the deployment of a full-stack application and its associated monitoring and logging infrastructure using Terraform and Ansible.
 The workflow ensures seamless provisioning, configuration, and deployment of application and monitoring stacks with path-based routing, SSL certificate management, and DNS updates.